 - Do not dry clean

 One of the benefits of this comforter’s size is that it can easily fit in a front loading washer and dryer.
-Many online customers said it was easy to wash and came out fluffy.
-Others say it holds up well to multiple wash and dry cycles.
+Many online customers say it was easy to wash and comes out fluffy, and others say it holds up well to multiple wash and dry cycles.

-In the end, I think this is a great value for a duvet insert.
-It is light and warm, and it secures well within a duvet cover.
+In the end, I think this is a great value for a duvet insert because it is light and warm and it secures well within a duvet cover.
 The Linenspa Down Alternative Comforter also comes with a 3-year warranty.

-However, if you overheat at night or need something for the warmer months, I would probably look elsewhere.
+However, those who overheat at night or need something for the warmer months should probably look elsewhere.